Meliox/FTPauto/README.md

 FTPauto is a simple, but highly advanced and configurable FTP-client wrap-around written in #Bash for Unix.
 It is based on [lftp](http://lftp.yar.ru/) and  helps to automate simple transfers - yet FTPauto allows much more.

 # Features
-* Send files easily with lftp (To and from FTP, and between serveres - FXP)
+* Send files easily with lftp (To and from FTP(s), and between serveres - FXP, and SFTP)
 * Highly customizable command line
-* Monitor free space or server status on FTP-server
+* Monitor free space or server status on the remote server
 * Progressbar with estimated time of transferes
 * History (Transfer logs)
-* Queue system of transfers (failed transferes, queue)
+* Queue transfers (failed transferes, queue)
 * Packing/splitting directory/files into rar-files.
 Including sfv to verify files at end-server.
-* Multiple users (different configuration)
+* Multiple users
 * Delay transfer to start at a specific time
 * Support pre/post transfer using external scripts
 * Sorting (regex-based or manually)
-* Exclution of files (regex-based)
+* Regex-based exclution of files or folders
-* Seamless unpack of rar-files in stored in store-mode using rarmount
+* Seamless read-content from rar files using rar2fs fuse
 * Send push notification to phones etc. with [Pushover](https://pushover.net/)
 * Automatic transfers with the use of [FlexGet](http://flexget.com/)